cherenkov-plenoscope/corsika_primary/README.md

 The std-out, and std-error of CORSIKA are written into text-files next to ```output_path``` with postfixes.
 The std-error is expected to be empty.
 The ```corsika_path``` must be the executable within its "run"-directory.
 The call will NOT write to the "run"-directory in ```corsika_path```.
 Instead the "run"-directory is copied to a temporary directory from which the CORSIKA call is made.
 This allows thread safety.

+### Test
+The installer installs both the original and the modified CORSIKA to allow testing for equality of both versions with input parameters which are accesible to both versions.